 11. APPLICABILITY AND INTEGRITY

-11.1 This Agreement shall come into effect either (1) when the Client signs the Agreement; or (2) when the Client commences delivery of the Source Material; or (3) when the Language Service Provider provides any services under the Agreement, whichever is the earlier.
+11.1 This Agreement shall come into effect either (1) when the Client signs the Agreement; or (2) when the Client commences delivery of the Source Material; or (3) when the LSP provides any services under the Agreement, whichever is the earlier.

 11.2 This Agreement may be subject to any detailed requirements or variants expressly specified in the order relating to a particular Language Service.